-As the attacker can choose any method (e.g., \mathcal{L}1 -norm based [7], [18]) to infer the network flows, the error induced by a proactive strategy hinges on the inference method that the attacker uses.
+As the attacker can choose any method (e.g., \mathcal{L}1 -norm based [7], [20]) to infer the network flows, the error induced by a proactive strategy hinges on the inference method that the attacker uses.
+If we know what specific method the attacker chooses to infer, we may design an anti-inference strategy accordingly against such an inference method.
+However, the inference attacker is always passive and is not involved in any network activity; therefore it is quite difficult to know what exact inference method it may use.
 To provide a fundamental view on proactive strategy based anti-inference, we aim at modeling the impact of proactive strategies on the genie bound of network inference, which represents the inference error achieved by the theoretically best inference method.
-Our goal is to see how much proactive strategies can increase such a genie bound (thereby causing more error for any inference method).
+Our goal is to see how much proactive strategies can increase such a genie bound (thereby causing more error for any inference method that the attacker may choose).

-In this section, we first define the genie bound of network inference, then present the main results on the impacts of the proactive strategies against inference.
-We provide detailed proofs for the main results in Section IV.
+In this section, we first define the genie bound of network inference, then present and discuss the main results of benefits and costs of anti-inference.
+We will prove all main results in Section IV.